What Front End Programming Languages Should You Learn?

 As someone who’s been through this process for over a decade, I’ve made this post to make your learning journey smoother.

-I’ll focus on the essential front-end languages, libraries, and frameworks, equipping you with the knowledge you need to make informed decisions, a roadmap to help you focus on the right skills, and build a rewarding career in front-end development.
+I’ll focus on the essential front-end languages and recommend a few important frameworks and libraries.
+This will equip you with the knowledge needed to make informed decisions, provide a roadmap to help you focus on the right skills, and help you build a rewarding career in front-end development.

-Here are the front-end programming languages you should learn in 2024.
+These are the best front-end languages you should learn in 2024:

 For web front-end development: